3D Segmentation of Humans in Point Clouds with Synthetic Data

-Inspired by the success of Mask3D\,\cite{mask3d} for 3D instance segmentation, we propose a transformer-based architecture that contains two dedicated query types, one for humans and one for body-part instances.
+Inspired by the success of Mask3D\,\cite{mask3d} for 3D instance segmentation, we propose a transformer-based model with two dedicated query types: one for humans and one for body-part instances.
 We call these \emph{two-level} queries.
-This key technical contribution guarantees that body-part queries can only cross attend to the point features within the corresponding human instance mask.
-Using this restricted masked cross-attention, we explicitly model the correspondences between human instances and body-part segmentations.
-Furthermore, by introducing a two-stage Hungarian matching mechanism, we guarantee that each ground truth human and body-part instance has a unique match with a predicted human instance and its associated body-parts.
-This matching explicitly enforces that predicted human queries are tied to their respective body-part queries.
+This key technical contribution enables the structured differentiation between human-level queries \humanquery{} and body-part-level queries \partquery{} (See Fig.\,\ref{fig:model}).
+It is also essential to explicitly tie human masks together with their corresponding body-part masks during training such that body-part queries of one person are not supervised with ground truth masks of another person.
+Furthermore, we introduce a two-stage Hungarian matching mechanism, which guarantees that each ground truth human and body-part instance has a unique match with a predicted human instance and its associated body-parts.
+This matching explicitly enforces that human queries are tied to their respective body-part queries.

-\parag{Overview.} Our architecture consists of (1) a sparse convolutional feature backbone~(\colorsquare{model_yellow}) implemented as a MinkowskiUNet\,\cite{minkowski}, (2) a query refinement step~(\colorsquare{model_green}) implemented as a masked transformer decoder\,\cite{Cheng22CVPR} which iteratively refines human and body-part queries by cross-attending to backbone point features at multiple scales~(\colorsquare{model_purple}), and (3) a mask module~(\colorsquare{model_gray}) which predicts heatmaps for human and body-part instances together with their associated semantic class label.
-An illustration of the model is provided in \cref{fig:model}.
+\parag{Overview.} Our \name{} model is illustrated in \cref{fig:model}.
+Our architecture consists of (1) a sparse convolutional feature backbone~(\colorsquare{model_yellow}) implemented as a MinkowskiUNet\,\cite{minkowski}, (2) a query refinement step~(\colorsquare{model_green}) implemented as a masked transformer decoder~(\colorsquare{model_purple})\,\cite{Cheng22CVPR} which iteratively refines human and body-part queries by cross-attending to the multi-resolution hierarchy of the backbone decoder's point features $\{F_i\}_{i=0}^2$, and (3) a mask module~(\colorsquare{model_gray}) which predicts heatmaps for human and body-part instances together with their associated semantic class label.